Lyapunov control-inspired strategies for quantum combinatorial optimization: Applications to MaxCut

-In Fig.~\ref{PRAMainResults}, the $r_{\textrm{A}}$ and $\phi$ results are shown, and the associated reference values are plotted in black.
+In Fig.~\ref{PRAMainResults}(a) and (b), the $r_{\textrm{A}}$ and $\phi$ results are shown for graphs with $n=8,10,\cdots,16$ vertices, and the associated reference values are plotted in black.
 The solid curves show the results for unweighted graphs, while the dotted curves of corresponding color show the results for weighted graphs.
-We find that FALQON performs better on unweighted graphs, given that $r_A$ and $\phi$ appear to converge more quickly.
-Nonetheless, FALQON consistently leads to monotonic convergence towards very high $r_{\textrm{A}}$ values as a function of layer for both weighted and unweighted graphs.
-However, for weighted graphs, we find many instances where $\phi$ fails to converge to 1, even for $k\gg 1000$ layers ($k\gg 1000$ not pictured).
-Meanwhile, in Fig.~\ref{PRABeta} we plot the associated values of $\beta$, where panels (a) and (b) collect the results for weighted and unweighted 3-regular graphs, respectively.
-The shading shows the associated standard deviation.
-In both panels, the $\beta$ curves exhibit a very consistent shape, and the standard deviation appears to shrink with increasing $n$.
-In these illustrations, the only free parameter is the time step $\Delta t$, which is tuned to be as large as possible, a value we call the critical time step and denote by $\Delta t_c$, as long as the condition in Eq.~(\ref{Eq:ddt}) is met for all (unweighted) problem instances considered up to 1,000 layers.
-When $\Delta t$ is chosen to be greater than $\Delta t_c$, rapid oscillations can form in the $\beta$ curves, leading to a deterioration in performance (see Appendix \ref{AppA}).
+We find that FALQON has superior performance on unweighted graphs, given that $r_A$ and $\phi$ appear to converge to higher values.
+Nonetheless, FALQON does lead to monotonic convergence towards high $r_{\textrm{A}}$ values as a function of layer for weighted graphs as well.
+However, for weighted graphs, we find many instances where $\phi$ fails to converge to 1, as shown in Fig.~\ref{PRAMainResults}(b).
+Like behavior has been found in numerical studies of QAOA, where the inclusion of edge weights in MaxCut leads to the appearance of additional poor-quality local minima in the optimization landscape \cite{shaydulin2022parameter}.
+Meanwhile, in Fig.~\ref{PRAMainResults}(c), we plot the associated values of $\beta$ up to layer $k=50$, where the solid and dotted curves correspond to the results for unweighted and weighted 3-regular graphs, respectively.
+We find that there is strong agreement between the $\beta$ curves for unweighted and weighted graphs at each problem size $n$.
+Furthermore, all $\beta$ curves exhibit a very consistent shape.

+In these illustrations, the only free parameter is the time step $\Delta t$.
+This is tuned to be as large as possible for each value of $n$, a value we call the critical time step and denote by $\Delta t_c$, as long as the condition in Eq.~(\ref{Eq:ddt}) is met for all (unweighted) problem instances considered up to 1,000 layers.
+We then utilize the same value of $\Delta t$ for the weighted graphs at each problem size, noting that in some weighted instances, this leads to a violation of Eq.~(\ref{Eq:ddt}), and subsequent non-monotonic behavior of $r_A$ and $\phi$.
+For a closer look at how violations of Eq.~(\ref{Eq:ddt}) can manifest in individual problem instances, we refer to Appendix \ref{AppA}).